picodata/picodata/monitoring/README.md

       - Click `Create your first dashboard`
       - Click `Import a dashboard`.
       - Upload the `Picodata.json` file from your `picodata/monitoring/dashboard/` directory.
-      - Select the Prometheus data source (or provisioned default).
+      - Select the Prometheus data source.

 Picodata dashboard supports Grafana 8, 9, 10, and 11.
 For detailed provisioning and configuration guidance, see Grafana’s official [documentation](https://grafana.com/docs/grafana/latest/administration/provisioning/)